Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 # Introduction

-The lua callback functions of `onFilter` and `onGroup` allow, as arguments, the `fields` and `extensions` arguments, generally condensed to `f` and `e` respectively when writing the funtion.
+The lua callback functions of `onFilter` and `onGroup` allow, as arguments, the `fields` and `extensions` arguments, generally condensed to `f` and `e` respectively when calling the funtion.
 For every `f`, a certain number of terms are further defined.

 Simpletask help assumes a working knowledge of the lexicon and terminology of Lua, and so, does not go beyond stating that `fields` and `extensions` are tables.
 This writeup aims to explore what exactly is meant by that and some of the other notations that (I felt) needed further explanation.